eelcovv/elixos/README.md

 5. Install the ISO QEMU-VM

-Note: this knew the contents of your virtual hard drive and starts with a new installation.
+Note: this makes the contents of your virtual hard drive and starts with a new installation.

 First download the ISO